I know a few New Yorkers who cherish the following kind of information, even planning their lives around it.

 Weekend service begins from Wall Street at 11:30, and ends with the last sailing from Brooklyn IKEA at 21:05 (hat tip to Hubert Selby).

 The free offer has this condition: if you spend $10 in the IKEA store, you will be given a $5 credit when you present your Water Taxi ticket to the IKEA cashier.
 It amounts to a free trip.

 Then, to re-board the IKEA Express ferry, present the IKEA receipt to the ferry clerk for a cruise back to Manhattan.

 From their website: “IKEA will not validate an electronic ticket.
 In order to receive the credit, you will need a printed version of your New York Water Taxi ticket.”

 Now that I’ve typed this all out, I’m wondering if it’s really worth the hassle.
-Well, I did the trip this past summer with Susan, I remember having fun and yes, I suppose I would do the same thing again.
+Well, I did the trip this past summer with Susan, I remember having fun and yes, I suppose we would do the same thing again.

 Another example of a bargain too good to pass up is the ‘$1 bagels after 15:00’ at Zuckers on the UWS.
 People plan a shopping trip so they arrive not too early but still really close to 15:00.
 Who wants to wait on line (unless it’s going to be there, anyway)?